shortstheory/dtn-unetstack/README.md

 TBA

 ## Open Issues
+* We will lose DTNLink metadata on passing it up!
+* Is the USB hop considered to be a link?
 * Do we send a DDN to the app in multihop, or only in the case of short-circuit?
 * DatagramNtfs need TTLs
     * And the Routers re-routing those DNtfs need to have the logic to preserve the TTL for the DatagramReq they send out
 * What kind of simulations can I create?
+    * What values of Datagram size, beacon interval, storage space should I use?
 * What do we do when link.phy is not exposed?
 * Do we need a fixed-length PDU?
     * output pdu looks unstructured?
 But worth it for variable length
 * Original protocol number must be embedded in the PDU
+* What does logs/trace.nam do?
 * A param will be true for all the messages sent to the DTNLink
     * what if I only want some messages to be SC'ed?
 * DTNL can be bypassed entirely in short-circuit